nukeop/tinycrawl-by-ai/docs/progress.md

 - Created placeholder sprites with Phaser's graphics objects
 - Added PixelScaleHelper to ensure rendering consistency
 - Created a test scene to verify pixel-perfect scaling
+- Created an embed API with two-way communication for controlling the game
+- Implemented responsive scaling for different container sizes
+- Added URL parameter support for customizing embedded instances
+- Created a demo page showing how to embed and control the game
+- Created a BaseScene class that all scenes extend from
+- Implemented fade transitions between scenes
+- Added a pause/resume system with overlay UI
+- Added escape key handling for game pausing
+- Standardized scene initialization with helpers

 ## Testing Status